FelixSchladt/OxideWM/man/src/oxide-config.1.md

 ## ARGS

-Command arguments are necessary for the movement, the layout or to control workspaces
+Command arguments are necessary for the movement, the layout or to control workspaces.

 ## MOVEMENT

 Left
 : moves to the left

-right
+Right
 : moves to the right

 ## LAYOUT